ThePrez/ServiceCommander-IBMi/README.md

 - `cluster`: Enable cluster mode by providing a comma-separated list of ports (see "Cluster Mode," below)
 - `batch_mode`: Whether or not to submit the service to batch
 - `sbmjob_jobname`: If submitting to batch, the custom job name to be used for the batch job
 - `sbmjob_opts`: If submitting to batch, custom options for the SBMJOB command (for instance, a custom JOBD)
 - `environment_is_inheriting_vars`: Whether the service inherits environment variables from the current environment (default is true)
 - `environment_vars`: Custom environment variables to be set when launching the service.
 Specify as an array of strings in `"KEY=VALUE"` format
 - `service_dependencies`: An array of services that this service depends on.
 This is the simple name of the service (for instance, if the dependency is defined as "myservice", then it is expected to be defined in a file named `myservice.yaml`), not the "friendly" name of the service.
 - `groups`: Custom groups that this service belongs to.
 Groups can be used to start and stop sets of services in a single operation.
 Specify as an array of strings.

-**Deprecated fields**
+##### Deprecated fields

-- `check_alive_criteria`: (Deprecated)The criteria used when checking whether the service is alive or not.
+- `check_alive_criteria`: The criteria used when checking whether the service is alive or not.
 If `check_alive` is set to "port", this is expected to be a port number.
 If `check_alive` is set to "jobname", this is expect to be be a job name, either in the format "jobname" or "subsystem/jobname".
 It can also be specified in `PGM-____` format to check for jobs running a certain program from the main thread.
 This field is deprecated.
 As of v1.0.0, the `check_alive` field handles both port numbers and job names (or a list containing both).

-### YAML file example
+#### YAML file example

 The following is an example of a simple configuration for a Node.js application that runs on port 80:

 ```yaml